-Lennox Benson was born to a teacher and a doctor in Lagos, Nigeria and migrated to London, UK at the age of two.
+Lennox Benson was born to an education consultant and a doctor in Lagos, Nigeria and migrated to London, UK at the age of two.

 After years of trying his hand with different art mediums including acting and dancing, he returned to writing and began work on his first children’s book ‘The Biracial Butterfly’.

 The story is set in Skyler’s imagination as he reflects on his identity and explores the heritage of his parents.
 Skyler, the narrator, is a spunky and sensitive soul surfer, voyaging into the depths of his mind.

 Assembling the pieces of his cultural jigsaw together with musical rhymes and colourful imagery.
 Imani, his mother, is a soulful character full of depth.
 She enjoys yoga and clay modelling.
 She has a “zen” personality.

 Travis, his father, is an adventurous spirit, he enjoys rock climbing, wake-boarding and paragliding.
 Their yin and yang natures balance each other well and Skyler has elements of both.